constantinchik/nvim-config/ReadMe.md

 ### [auto-session](https://github.com/rmagatti/auto-session) for session management

+Please note that auto-session will not load the last session automatically when running `nvim`, this command will run neovim and show you the dashboard.
+You need to manually save and restore sessions.

 | Command | Description          |
 | ------- | -------------------- |
 | `␣wr`   | restore last session |